SCO Group, Inc. v. International Business Machines Corp.: Controversial code

 At a reseller show in August 2003, SCO revealed a sample of alleged copied code.
 This was later shown to have been originally released under a BSD License.

 The code (atealloc) had been in the IA-64 version of Linux for a short period of time, but had already been removed on July 4, 2003, for technical reasons and because "it's ugly as hell."

 UNIX creator Dennis Ritchie confirmed that either he or Ken Thompson wrote the atealloc code, which is released under the BSD license.
 It is claimed that SCO removed the original license text from Unix source (such as the Berkeley packet filter), allegedly violating the BSD license.

 Copyright claims and DMCA notices

 In late December 2003, new developments involving copyright claims emerged.

 Novell registered their claim to the copyright of original UNIX source code, effectively challenging SCO's registration of the same code.

 SCO Group claimed in a press release to have sent DMCA notification letters alleging copyright infringement.
 Alleged copies of these letters were posted online.
 The letters give the names of 65 files in the Linux source code tree which supposedly incorporate "copyrighted binary interfaces".
 Linus Torvalds then posted a rebuttal on Groklaw.

-Ultimately, SCO's claims failed in court, and were also met wih derision in the open-source software community.
+Ultimately, SCO's claims failed in court, and were also met with derision in the open-source software community.